GeorgeCiachir/GildedRose-Refactoring-Kata/Java/README.md

 specified number of days (int) to update the products.
     This value defaults to 3.
     For example: ``java -jar gilded-rose-kata-0.0.1-SNAPSHOT.jar 10``
-* I haven't implemented any input arguments validation, as it wasn't the purpose of this exercise

 #### Testing
 * I have purposely chosen to keep the original repository format, so that text testing can be used,